soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

-Type classes often come with "rules" or "laws" that instances should satisfy, the purpose of these laws is to provide *predictable behaviour* across instances, so that when we run into a new instance we can be confident that it will behave in a certain expected way, and we can write code that works generically for all instances of a type class while expecting them to adhere to these rules.
+Type classes often come with "rules" or "laws" that instances should satisfy, the purpose of these laws is to provide *predictable behaviour* across instances, so that when we run into a new instance we can be confident that it will behave in an expected way, and we can write code that works generically for all instances of a type class while expecting them to adhere to these rules.